LinkedInLearning/java-data-structures-3001429/README.md

 # Java: Data Structures
-This is the repository for the LinkedIn Learning course `Java: Data Structures`.
+This is the repository for the LinkedIn Learning course Java: Data Structures.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Java: Data Structures][lil-thumbnail-url]

+Data structures are used in almost all applications, so developers need to know what they are and how to use the most common ones.
+In this course, instructor Bethan Palmer explains what data structures in Java are and what you can do with some of the most common types.
+After giving some definitions, Bethan presents what you should consider when choosing a data structure, such as different levels of speed and performance.
+She shows you what arrays are and the pros and cons of using them, then walks you through how to create arrays and perform operations on them.
+Then Bethan dives into Java Collections, starting with the Collection interface.
+Most data structures in Java implement the Collection interface, so understanding what it is and how it works is key.
+Bethan goes over stacks, queues, and TreeSets, then concludes with a challenge and solution set exploring how to create and perform operations on some Java Collections.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.